drexlerd/Loki/README.md

 # Loki

 Loki is a modern C++ library for efficient syntactic and semantic parsing of PDDL files with exhaustive error handling to provide meaningful error messages to the user.
-Loki uniquely constructs PDDL objects across a whole class of problems over a common domain allowing for the detection of syntactically equivalent problems (up to reordering).
+Loki uniquely constructs PDDL objects across a whole class of problems over a common domain.

 ## Supported PDDL Requirements